UWC2-PYTHON/ProgrammingInPython/source/exercises/context-managers-exercise.rst

     with pytest.raises(ZeroDivisionError)
         5 / 2

-This test should fail -- no Exception occurred.
+This test should fail because no Exception occurred.

 And so should this one: